-Are you one of those who keep multiple Windows Explorer open to moving files around to organize your files and folders better than Q-Dir is for you?
-Q-Dir is a Quad Explorer based on Windows Explorer, which gives you a quad-view of files on your explorer.
+Are you one of those who keep multiple Windows Explorer open to move files around to organize your files and folders better than Q-Dir is for you?
+Q-Dir is a Quad Explorer based on Windows Explorer, which gives you a quad-view of files on your Explorer.
 It’s not just quad-view, but it will let you browse files in four different locations simultaneously.

 Q-Dir Quad Explorer replacement

 When you first install the freeware, you can choose if you want an installed version or a portable version.
 If you are using an older version of Windows, such as Windows XP or Windows Vista, you need to extract the setup first from the zip file and then install it.